 History 3851F/G - Capitalism and the Law

-Fall 2023 |
+Fall 2024 |

 E-mail: pryan2@uwo.ca |

-Academic Program Advisor, Jessica Sommers |
+Academic Program Advisor, Lauren Francis |

 COURSE DESCRIPTION: An exploration of legal culture and institutions that structured the rise of capitalism.
 We will examine the fundamentals of law in historical contexts using the case-method.
 Students will brief, moot, and compose analyses of historically significant cases in the law of property, contracts, patents/monopolies, torts, corporations, and labour organizations.
-Special Note: Due to the advent of AI language applications, there is no way to know if a piece of writing produced using a computer was composed by the student.
-In response, all writing submitted for evaluation in this course will be completed by hand with paper and pen/pencil.
-We will not be using OWL.
-Be assured, I will make ample allowance for an increase in grammatical and spelling errors as we step away from keyboards and screens.
-As always, precise word choice, clear structure, logical argumentation, and the appropriate use of evidence will remain the focus of my evaluation of your work.
 Prerequisite(s): 1.0 course at 2200 level or above. |

 MARKING SYSTEM:

-4 Moots |
+Briefs & Moots |

 As scheduled |

-16 % |
+32 % |

 Exam 1 |